fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

-> Please talk about how to deal with a really bad boss at work

 > What do you think about companies that use wysiwyg tool in there work?
 I recently applied for a job in medium size company and they use webflow for there work.
 Should I consider it as a red flag?

-> Can you fix a broken office culture and a bad project?

 > Fredrik I am losing interest for web dev but still love JS.
 Do you have any suggestions?